We may earn money or products from the companies mentioned in this post.

 If you do the Maid of the Mist tour on the American side, once you exit the boat you can walk up a short staircase to stand next to the American Falls at no additional cost.
 It’s a great photo opportunity, a quick climb, and if you aren’t going to do the Cave of the Winds tour, then this will be the closest you can actually stand to the falls.
 This option is not available on the Canadian side.

-Niagara Falls’ Canadian side offers you a view of the falls that you simply cannot get from The United States.
-You can get much closer to the Horseshoe Falls from the Canadian side.
+Niagara Falls’ Canada side offers you a view of the falls that you simply cannot get from The United States.
+You can get much closer to the Horseshoe Falls from the Canada side.
 The Horseshoe Falls are the largest, prettiest, and most powerful of the three waterfalls that make up Niagara Falls.

-At night, the falls are illuminated in a rainbow of colors which can truly only be experienced from the Canadian side.
-The Maid of the Mist boat tour also operates on the Canadian side.
+At night, the falls are illuminated in a rainbow of colors which can truly only be experienced from the Canada side of Niagara Falls.
+The Maid of the Mist boat tour also operates on the Canada side.
 So as I said earlier, you can experience it from either country.

 Besides the spectacular views, where Canada really wins this competition is in the atmosphere.
 Granted, it is completely touristy, and I realize some people are turned off by that.
 There is a Hard Rock Cafe, a Starbucks on every corner, and a bunch of chain restaurants and hotels.
 With that said, you can still find some great local attractions and ultimately the atmosphere offer more variety.

-Kids will love the Canadian side of Niagara Falls.
+Kids will love the Canada side of Niagara Falls.
 There is an indoor waterpark, a Ferris wheel, a Hershey’s store, live music on outdoor patios, and a lot of family-friendly options for dining.

-I personally loved the beautiful gardens and peaceful green spaces near the river on the Canadian side.
+I personally loved the beautiful gardens and peaceful green spaces near the river on the Canada side.

 There is also a lovely walking path right next to the river and the waterfalls and a quaint park with a large grassy area for little ones to roam.

 I stayed at the Crown Plaza Niagara Falls Fallsview Hotel.
-The hotel is located directly next to the Rainbow Bridge as you cross into Canada from America.
+The hotel is located directly next to the Rainbow Bridge as you cross into Canada from the US.
 You will actually see it on your left as you cross the border by car.

 The hotel is older, and the rooms are simple and small but adequate.
 However, the hotel has a lot of charm, with an elegant staircase and chandelier in the lobby.
 The staff was also very friendly and accommodating.